microsoft/pxt-adafruit/docs/lessons.md

 ### ~column

 ## O365 Integration
-* [Science Experiments: Graphing & Charting](/lessons/charting), create an app for simulating and measuring sensor data of acceleration, temperature, light level, and rotation
+* [Science Experiments: Chart](/lessons/charting), create an app for simulating and measuring sensor data of acceleration, temperature, light level, and rotation

 ## Beginner